← Insights from Philippine History

 Here the suite encountered the second of its two irreducible Unknowns.
 Episode 5 will treat the question fully; it has to be flagged here because it intersects directly with the 1521 Pigafetta record.

-The site Pigafetta calls Mazaua is officially identified by the National Historical Commission of the Philippines (the 1995–1998 Mojares Panel and subsequent rulings), on navigational-coordinate evidence, as Limasawa Island in Southern Leyte.
+The site Pigafetta calls Mazaua is officially identified by the National Historical Commission of the Philippines, on the strength of expert panels and navigational-coordinate evidence, as Limasawa Island in Southern Leyte.
 A municipal and historiographic position centered on Butuan City has long contended that Mazaua is in fact at Masao, in the Agusan delta itself.

-The suite’s own linguistic test (cycle 63) compared Pigafetta’s Mazaua wordlist — about a hundred items recorded during the 1521 Mazaua-Cebu transit — against modern Surigaonon, Butuanon, Cebuano, Boholano, and South Leyte Visayan reflexes.
+Pigafetta does record, in his own words, that at Mazaua he “wrote down the names of many things in their language” — so a wordlist genuinely exists in the corpus.
+We attempted our own linguistic test of it, comparing that Mazaua vocabulary against modern Surigaonon, Butuanon, Cebuano, Boholano, and South Leyte Visayan reflexes.
+(The comparison is our internal construct, not an external published study.)
 The test was inconclusive.
-The diagnostic items split between the two reading branches; the largest subset is non-diagnostic because 16th-century Italian-orthography transcription cannot adjudicate between closely-related Visayan varieties whose distinguishing features are mostly invisible through the source.
+The diagnostic items split between the two reading branches, and the largest subset is non-diagnostic because 16th-century Italian-orthography transcription cannot adjudicate between closely related Visayan varieties whose distinguishing features are mostly invisible through the source.

 The Butuan Polities Suite honors the NHCP institutional position as the working position; we record the dispute as Contested but unresolved; we do not claim the dispute is settled.
 Episode 5 will take up the dispute and what it tells us about how the polity’s memory is held, contested, and constructed in the present.